fluttered-book/fluttered-book.github.io/content/docs/learning-dart/constructors.md

 ```

 In this example, we have a line from point _a_ to point _b_.
-We use named parameters to imply that direction matters for the line.
+We use named parameters to signal the direction of the line (from a to b).
 Notice that the instance variables are nullable again.
 That is because named parameters are optional by default.
 We can make them required with the `required` keyword.